baumlab/WestGridIntro/WestGridIntroduction.md

 Before running any code, a few steps are required.

-1. **Check software lists** to make sure that the software you need (in the correct version) is on the machine by typing:
+1.**Check software lists** to make sure that the software you need (in the correct version) is on the machine by typing:

-    `cd /global/software
+    cd /global/software
-    ls`
+    ls

 If the software you need is not included, you'll need to either contact Belaid Moa (bmoa@uvic.ca) or install the software yourself in your /software folder.

-2. **Load the software you are going to need**.
+2.**Load the software you are going to need**.
 The administrators of WestGrid have made this very easy!
 Once you have the name of the software you need (R, for example), type

     module avail R        		*Lists the available versions of R module load MODULE_REQUIRED	*Loads the software you require which R        				* Returns the version of R currently being used on the machine

-3. **Load any data or scripts required.** You can do this using FTP software, or in the command line using
+3.**Load any data or scripts required.** You can do this using FTP software, or in the command line using

     scp FILE_TO_COPY.txt USERNAME@nestor.westgrid.ca /path/to/file/on/nestor